nillo/cdp-poc/README.md

 3. **Earn yield** – Every time the pool steps in, it distributes the incoming KDA proportionally to all depositors, so you collect KDA rewards.
 4. **Withdraw anytime** – You pull out your original kUSD plus any KDA you’ve earned, without needing to trigger expensive on-chain sorts or redemptions.

-> **Key point:** It aligns incentives—depositors share in liquidation gains, and the system has a ready source of kUSD to keep borrowing safe.
+> **Key point:** It aligns incentives depositors share in liquidation gains, and the system has a ready source of kUSD to keep borrowing safe.

 ---